-1.57 Imagine this scenario continued...
+1.61 Imagine this scenario continued...

-"Let me take a look...Well....., It looks like this guy has a protection order against him but I'm not sure about these other responses.
+"Let me take a look...Well......, It looks like this guy has a protection order against him but I'm not sure about these other responses.
 You should go ask Sgt.
 Jones.
-He's our TAC."
+He's our FAC."
 10-4, I'll check with him.
 Sgt.
 Jones, I just ran a warrants check on a suspect in a sexual assault case for Detective Smith and got these responses back.
 Can you take a look?
-Well....., it appears that this subject has a protection order against him and is also a registered sex offender.
+Well......, it appears that this subject has a protection order against him and is also a registered sex offender.
 If you look closely, sometimes the name matches in the responses but the dates of birth and social security numbers don't.
 Just make sure you look through all the responses thoroughly to make sure the hit matches the person you queried.
 Thanks, that helps a lot.
 I'll report this to Detective Smith".

-1.59 Terminal Agency Coordinator
+1.63 FCIC Agency Coordinator

-The Terminal Agency Coordinator or TAC serves as an agency's main point of contact both internally and externally in CJIS matters regarding FCIC/NCIC.
-The TAC also serves as the liaison between the local agency and FDLE in CJIS matters involving these systems.
-The TAC is responsible for ensuring that their agency is in compliance with applicable state and national policies governing the use of FCIC, NCIC, and Nlets systems.
+The FCIC Agency Coordinator or FAC serves as an agency's main point of contact both internally and externally in matters regarding FCIC/NCIC.
+The FAC also serves as the liaison between the local agency and FDLE in CJIS matters involving these systems.
+The FAC is responsible for ensuring that their agency is in compliance with applicable state and national policies governing the use of FCIC, NCIC, and Nlets systems.

-1.60 Terminal Agency Coordinator
+1.64 FCIC Agency Coordinator

-Do you know who serves as the TAC and Alternate TAC for your agency?
-If you don't know you can ask your supervisor or call the FDLE customer support center at (800) 292-3242.
+Do you know who serves as the FAC and Alternate FAC for your agency?
+If you don't know, you can ask your supervisor or call the FDLE customer support center at (800) 292-3242.

-1.61 Section Four
+1.65 Section Four

-Section Four of the Limited Access Certification Course includes an overview of Delayed Inquiries and the different type of Alerts issued by law enforcement agencies regarding missing and/or endangered children or adults, and alerts regarding endangered law enforcement officers.
+Section Four of the Limited Access Certification Course includes an overview of Delayed Inquiries and the different types of Alerts issued by law enforcement agencies regarding missing and/or endangered children or adults, and alerts regarding endangered law enforcement officers.
 Next, there will be an overview of Concealed Weapon Permits and how to query in-state and out-of-state concealed weapon permit records.
 Additionally, the student will learn about various systems or Investigative Tools available to law enforcement that maintain archived information useful for investigations.

-1.62 Delayed Inquiry
+1.66 Delayed Inquiry

 NCIC user inquiries are stored for five days.
 If a user conducts a query and receives a "no record" response result, but within five days another agency enters a record containing information that matches the original query, both agencies will receive a Delayed Inquiry Response alerting them of each other's record entry or query.

-For example, a roadside stop made on a stolen vehicle prior to it being entered as stolen would trigger a notification to both the entering and querying agencies after the entry is made.
+For example, a query made during a roadside stop on a vehicle prior to it being entered as stolen would trigger a notification to both the entering and querying agencies after the entry is made.

-1.63 Example of Delayed Inquiry
+1.67 Example of Delayed Inquiry